November 29, 2023 |

 After 16 years of service as Temple Israel’s cantor, Rav Hazzan* Ken Richmond became our Co-Senior Rabbi in 2022.
-In this new role, he appreciates the opportunity to expand his responsibilities as a teacher, worship leader, and pastor.
-He is delighted to be working closely with Rabbi Weiss, our professional staff, and our dedicated lay leadership in shaping the present and future of the congregation.
+In this role, he is delighted to be working closely with Rabbi Weiss, our professional staff, and our dedicated lay leadership in shaping the present and future of the congregation.
 He hopes that together, we can create opportunities for meaningful Jewish experiences, growth, and connection.
 Prior to becoming our Co-Senior Rabbi, Rav Hazzan Richmond received Rabbinical Ordination from Hebrew College in 2021.

 Rav Hazzan Richmond first joined the Temple Israel family in the summer of 2006, as the community’s cantor.
 This was two years after he graduated from the Jewish Theological Seminary’s H.L.
 Miller Cantorial School in 2004, a recipient of a Wexner Graduate Fellowship.
 Ever since, he has enjoyed leading the congregation in participatory prayer, teaching and learning with students of all ages, and working with the staff and lay leaders to build and develop the community.
 Rav Hazzan Richmond created the “Music of TI” section of the Temple website, from which you can learn to read Torah and Haftarah, browse songs for holidays, and get familiar with some of the melodies we use in our services.